 - Monitor the QSE Index on a regular basis as the index reflects the overall market performance

-Advantage of Owning stocks:
+Advantage of Owning Stocks

 Stocks (also referred to as equity or shares) represent ownership in a company with specific rights, including the ability to “share” in the profits of the company.
 Some of the advantages of owning stocks are:

-- Liquidity (Can be converted into Cash)
+- Liquidity (can be converted into cash easily)

-- No Income Taxes
+- No Taxes